Hiking in Saudi Arabia

 Edge of the World

-Popular with athletes, this towering view is located 96 kilometers northwest of Riyadh.
+It is one of the best hiking trails in Saudi Arabia.
+It is popular with athletes, this towering view is located 96 kilometres northwest of Riyadh.
 The place is located directly on the edge of a steep cliff at Al Taif.
 There is no way down.
 When reaching the ledge, the only reasonable solution is to find a flat surface to rest on, at a safe distance from the shelf surface.
 4X4 is required for this one as you have to cross rough terrain to get to it.

 Although it may not fall under the traditional definition of trekking as it is more than just a picnic, the Historic Village is a magnet for those who love heritage walks in the kingdom.
 The structures at Rijal Alma are at the foot of a valley with a mountainous environment in the background, and are in the same shape as they were a century ago - and a large portion of them at least remains so.